Probate Q&A Series

 • Revocable living trust: If the decedent placed real property into a trust, the successor trustee can distribute it without probate.

-If no planning tool applies and the real estate remains in the decedent’s name alone, full probate remains necessary.
-You will need to prepare and file documents, serve heirs or beneficiaries, advertise for creditors and follow court-approved steps to transfer title.
+If no planning tool applies and the real estate remains in the decedent’s name alone, full probate is not always necessary solely to vest title in heirs or devisees, but estate administration may still be necessary depending on the circumstances.
+You may need to prepare and file documents, serve heirs or beneficiaries, advertise for creditors and follow applicable procedures if an estate is opened.

 Key Points to Consider